moloxiao/shanblog/content/posts/create-a-blog-using-hugo.md

 date = 2024-07-02T20:57:29+12:00
 draft = false
-tags = ["Website Building", "Google Adsense", "Google Analytics", "Hugo", "SEO"]
+tags = ["Website Building", "Google Adsense", "Google Analytics", "Hugo", "SEO"] description = "How I created my blog using Hugo and the tools I used."
 +++
 Just like you see, this blog you are visiting is created using Hugo and hosted on GitHub Pages.
 In the process of using Hugo, I researched a lot to answer my questions.
 Here are some common issues.